Ylianst/EMB-Serial/docs/HighLevel.md

 https://www.appropedia.org/EXP_Embroidery_File_Format
 https://edutechwiki.unige.ch/en/Embroidery_format_EXP

+I noticed that the EXP files normally end with 0x8081 which is code to "Stop".
+If a EXP file does not end with this, the software will add it at the end of the file before uploading to the machine.
+It will then remove the ending 0x8081 when downloading and saving the file.
+We probably want to make sure the 0x8081 is present when updating to the machine.

 ## List Files in Internal Memory

 This sequence is performed when you first enter the software and reads the BIOS version and the name of all of the embroidery files.
 It will read both read-only and read/write files.
 The user will then be presented with a list of file that they can preview or download.
 The preview and download flows will be covered later.